engagementlab/CivicSeed/README.md

 ### Deployment

 Before deploying the application, you'll want to pack the assets locally for production.
 (Technically this can be done in production, but it's not advised.)

+	$ SS_ENV=production SS_PACK=1 npm start

 You'll need to use the `sudo` command if you're using a production client port lower than 1024:

-	$ sudo NODE_ENV=production SS_ENV=production SS_PACK=1 npm start
+	$ sudo SS_ENV=production SS_PACK=1 npm start

 Once the app is running and assets are packed, make sure to commit the compiled assets (`/client/assets/*`) to git and push them up to where you're hosting static assets.